The cart is empty

 Cooking fish en papillote, or in a packet, is one of the best ways to cook it without odor.
 It’s incredibly fast and easy, and works with most fish fillets.
 It’s also a great way to make a meal for one.
 The vegetables need to be cut very thin and small to cook quickly — julienning is the best way.
 It is traditional and healthiest to use parchment paper to make the packets, but I have used foil, as it is easier to handle, especially if you have neuropathy in your hands.
 If the foil bothers you, try lining the foil packets with parchment paper.
 Making the packets may seem tricky, but once you’ve got the hang of it, it’s easy.
-We have a video on our site to show you how.
 If at first you don’t succeed, then try again.
 Do not make your packets too small or tight; the fish and veggies will make steam as they cook, and need room to expand.

 1. Preheat the oven to 400 degrees.

 2. Diagonally slash the skin of each fish fillet three times.
 Set aside.

 3. Tear off two squares of parchment paper or aluminum foil large enough to comfortably hold one fish fillet each.
 If lining the foil with parchment paper, make it the same size as the foil and lay it on the dull side of the foil.

 4. Smear the center of the left side of each foil/parchment square with 1 teaspoon of oil.
 Divide the leeks, carrots, and garlic into two equal amounts and lay on top of the oil on each square.
 Lay the fish fillet, skin side up, on top of the vegetables.
 Top with some slices of tomato and sprinkle equally with the lemon zest, the fennel seeds and some salt.